nleiva/ansible-links/README.md

 - [Will Tome's examples](https://github.com/willtome/ansible-inventory): by Will Tome.
 - [JSON](https://github.com/nleiva/inventory): My JSON inventory plugin demo.
 - [Active Directory](https://github.com/mdhowle/ansible-ad-inventory): Active Directory dynamic inventory plugin for Ansible
 - [LDAP](https://github.com/joshinryz/ansible_ldap_inventory): Query active directory and get a list of machines to use as an inventory.
 Groups are auto generated off of OU structure and optionally group membership.

+### Performance
+- [ansible-trace](https://github.com/mhansen/ansible-trace): Visualise where time is spent in your Ansible playbooks: what tasks, and what hosts, so you can find where to optimise and decrease playbook latency.
+- [8 ways to speed up your Ansible playbooks](https://www.redhat.com/sysadmin/faster-ansible-playbook-execution): Integrate appropriate optimization techniques into your Ansible playbooks.
+- [5 ways to make your Ansible modules work faster](https://www.redhat.com/sysadmin/faster-ansible-modules): When it comes to complex and lengthy workflows, you need to consider how to optimize the way you use modules so you can speed up your playbooks.
+- [Metrics endpoint](https://docs.ansible.com/automation-controller/latest/html/administration/metrics.html#metrics): Available in the API: `/api/v2/metrics/`.
+It surfaces instantaneous metrics about the controller, which can be consumed by system monitoring software like the open source project Prometheus.

 ### Testing
 - [Developing and Testing Ansible Roles with Molecule and Podman - Part 1](https://www.ansible.com/blog/developing-and-testing-ansible-roles-with-molecule-and-podman-part-1)